shpml/fundamentals/05_chapter/02_lesson.md

 #### Checkpoint

 * Why should I reset my CSS?
-* How do you create a navigation bar linking multiple HTML pages?
+* How do you create a navigation bar that links multiple HTML pages?

 #### Further Reading